Are you hauling hazardous materials and need a truck insurance quote? Don’t get 1 quote. Get 3!

 - Anhydrous Ammonia

 If you haul any of these, you already know that it’s more expensive to insure.
-There are choices though, for your insurance.
+You do have choices, though, for your insurance.
 Comparing is key and you could save thousands of dollars per year by getting quotes from the right companies.

 Make sure follow all the Federal Hazardous Materials Regulations.
 A violations can drastically increase your semi insurance premiums and put the public at risk.
 Keep your coverage costs down by playing it safe.